-United Launch Alliance (ULA) is in the final stages to ready its GOES-S spacecraft at Space Launch Complex 41 (SLC-41) of the Cape Canaveral Air Force Station (CCAFS).
+United Launch Alliance (ULA) is in the final stages of readying its GOES-S spacecraft at Space Launch Complex 41 (SLC-41) of the Cape Canaveral Air Force Station (CCAFS).
 The GOES-S (Geostationary Operational Environmental Satellite) presently has a 2-hour liftoff window on March 1, starting at 5:02 PM EST or 22:02 GMT.

 It is a collaborative mission by NOAA and NASA to provide enhanced weather data for climate scientists and forecasters.
-The mission is based on Lockheed Martin A2100 satellite bus, and already has three active GOES satellites and the GOES-S standing by.
+The mission is based on the Lockheed Martin A2100 satellite bus and already has three active GOES satellites and the GOES-S standing by.

 Like the GOES-16, the GOES-S is as well equipped with advanced weather-detection gear, having the ability to provide ‘three times more channels of data than the satellites it is replacing.’
 The instrument is built by Harris Environmental Solutions.

-Another instrument it is carrying is the GLM or Geostationary Lightning Mapper that can monitor the discharge of lightning.
+Another instrument it carries is the GLM or Geostationary Lightning Mapper which can monitor the discharge of lightning.
 Its purpose is to provide data for meteorologists so that they can forecast severe weather.
-This will naturally help us further in staying ahead against natural calamities as much possible, enhancing accuracy in predicting damaging weather formation.
+This will naturally help us further in staying ahead against natural calamities as much as possible, enhancing accuracy in predicting damaging weather formation.

 GOES-S will as well observe the nearest stellar neighbor of the earth using a pair of instruments aimed at the sun.
 These are Solar Ultraviolet Imager (SUVI) and Extreme Ultraviolet and X-Ray Irradiance Sensors (EXIS).

 There will be another pair of instruments to monitor conditions around the spacecraft itself.
 These are magnetometer (MAG) and Space Environment En-Situ Suite (SEISS).
-These have the purpose to provide critical data for safety of astronauts, the operation of satellites and power utilities of the earth.
+These have the purpose of providing critical data for the safety of astronauts, the operation of satellites, and the power utilities of the earth.

 Keep following this space to get more updates on earth’s science and aeronautics as they surface.